stitchdata/docs/_saas-integrations/stripe/v1/stripe-v1.md

 {% assign integration = page %}
 {% include misc/data-files.html %}

-#### Updates in "Traditional" APIs {#traditional-api-updates}
-When we talk about "traditional" APIs, we mean the kind that only have a single type of object.
-In this case, when a record is updated, only that object is "notified."

-If, for example, a customer email address is updated, only the `customers` object would be affected.

-By this we mean that only the row in the `customers` table for that particular account would change.
-The `email` field would show the new email address and the `updated_at` field would show the time the change - or event - happened.

-To summarize: one change = one row.

-#### Updates in Stripe's API {#stripe-api-updates}
-Stripe works a little differently than the traditional API we outlined above: it's designed to use a change - or an event - to one object to update another.

-Instead of having just one object like `customers` that is directly updated, Stripe's API has two: a "parent" object (`customers`) and an "update" object (`update_customers`).

-Let's use the updated customer email example again.
-If a customer email address is updated, several things will happen in Stripe's API as a result of its event-based update method:

-1. A row will be created in the `stripe_events` table to record the event details,
-2. A row will be created in the `stripe_update_customers` table,
-3. The row in the `stripe_customers` table for that customer's account will be updated based on the corresponding data in `stripe_update_customers`

-In this case, one change doesn't equate to a single row.
-That single change resulted in the creation of **three** rows.

-Additionally, note that:

-- **Stitch doesn't persist the update objects to your data warehouse as tables**, but still queries them to be able to update the parent object tables accordingly.
 - **Updates to events that update other events aren't currently supported**.
 For example: if a `dispute` is updated, the related `charge` in the `stripe_charges` table will **not** be updated.

    You can, however, find this info in the [`stripe_events`](#stripe_events) table.

-#### Impact on Row Counts {#row-count-impact}
-Because a single event can result in creating or updating multiple rows, Stripe can potentially drive up your row usage.
-Additionally, Stripe deeply nests their data. **If you use a data warehouse that doesn't natively support nested structures,** Stitch will de-nest these records and create subtables, resulting in a greater number of replicated rows.

-To counter this, we recommend setting the Replication Frequency to something less frequent - like every 24 hours instead of every 30 minutes - to help keep your row count down and prevent overages.